matekd/group-08/README.md

 ### Manual control view
 5. In order to return to the previous UI screen content, the app end-user can tap the ‘Switch’ button again.
 6. The app end-user can control the smart car manually with the help of a joystick.
 This is done by pressing down on the screen within the borders of the joystick trackpad, while moving their finger in the displayed directions.
+### Visual EEG readings
+The application will start to display the levels of EEG received by the end-user wearing the headset while EEG readings are enabled.
+This is visualized both with a text displaying the exact level of the reading, as well as an animation that changes when the reading goes up or down.
 ## Hardware user manual
 ## Team members
 - Liv Alterskjaer, gusalteli
 - Annan Lao, guslaoan